armbian/documentation/docs/User-Guide_FAQ.md

 Normally on Debian or Ubuntu you would do something like `sudo apt-get build-dep linux linux-image-$(uname -r)`.
 However Armbian's way of building kernel images is slightly different than the standard distribution method.
 The best way is to follow the procedures in the [Developer Guide](https://docs.armbian.com/Developer-Guide_Build-Preparation/).

+## How do I control the on board LEDs?

+This cannot be answered easily.
+Armbian supports a white variity of SBCs which different SoCs which change frequently.
+Most board families have their own unique path to LED control files.
+Until a proper way, like via `armbian-config` is possible, you can search /sys for the correct path.